 6) More of us will become reluctant entrepreneurs than we might think.

 Only you can choose your path in life.
 Only you know if you are happier and more productive as an employee, careerpreneur, freelancer, solopreneur, entrepreneur or some other way of working.

-I do believe we all need to wake up to the reality of working for yourself for two primary reasons:
+I believe more and more of us need to wake up to the reality of working for yourself for two primary reasons:

 It’s sneaking up on us more and more as jobs are automated or outsourced.
 I believe more people will become reluctant entrepreneurs in the coming years.